About SEM rules

 To keep rules simple to manage, SolarWinds recommends creating the rule with a name that describes the event, and a full description.

 Set the Correlation, Correlation time, and Action

-- Correlation time: The volume of events that match the correlation conditions and the rolling time window to evaluate the correlation.
+Correlation time is the volume of events that match the correlation conditions and the rolling time window to evaluate the correlation.

 Enable a rule to upload local changes

-When you create a new rule, or change an existing rule, you are working on a local copy of the rule.
-The SEM Manager cannot use the rule change until you activate it.
+When you create a new rule or change an existing rule, you are working on a local copy of the rule.
+The SEM Manager cannot use the changed rule until you activate it.
 Activating a rule tells the SEM Manager to reload its enabled rules and upload updates from your local copies.